 Empirical Perspectives on the Law (one of the following)

 - SOCI 122 Criminology

-Students may apply to the pre-law adviser for course substitutions in limited circumstances.
+Students may apply to the pre-law advisory board for course substitutions in limited circumstances.

 Students applying for law school should take the Law School Admission Test (LSAT) no later than December of their senior year to enable matriculation into law school the following fall.
 Information regarding the LSAT and the law school admission process is available from the Pre-Law advisor.